Font: Naming convention

+Other type designers and publishers might use different naming schemes.
+For instance, the smaller optical size of Helvetica Now is labelled "Micro", while the display variant of Hoefler Text is called "Titling".
+Another example is Times, whose variants are labelled by their intended point sizes, such as Times Ten, Times Eighteen, and Times New Roman Seven.

+Variable fonts typically do not use any naming scheme, because the inclusion of an adjustable optical size axis means optical sizes are not released as separate products.

 Metrics

 Font metrics refers to metadata consisting of numeric values relating to size and space in the font overall, or in its individual glyphs.
 Font-wide metrics include cap height (the height of the capitals), x-height (the height of the lowercase letters) and ascender height, descender depth, and the font bounding box.
 Glyph-level metrics include the glyph bounding box, the advance width (the proper distance between the glyph's initial pen position and the next glyph's initial pen position), and sidebearings (space that pads the glyph outline on either side).
-Many digital (and some metal type) fonts are able to be kerned so that characters can be fitted more closely; the pair "Wa" is a common example of this.
+Many digital (and some metal type) fonts can be kerned so that characters can be fitted more closely; the pair "Wa" is a common example of this.

 Some fonts, especially those intended for professional use, are duplexed: made with multiple weights having the same character width so that (for example) changing from regular to bold or italic does not affect word wrap.
-Sabon as originally designed was a notable example of this.
+Sabon as originally designed was an example of this.
 (This was a standard feature of the Linotype hot metal typesetting system with regular and italic being duplexed, requiring awkward design choices as italics normally are narrower than the roman.)

 A particularly important basic set of fonts that became an early standard in digital printing was the Core Font Set included in the PostScript printing system developed by Apple and Adobe.
-To avoid paying licensing fees for this set, many computer companies commissioned "metrically compatible" knock-off fonts with the same spacing, which could be used to display the same document without it seeming clearly different.
-Arial and Century Gothic are notable examples of this, being functional equivalents to the PostScript standard fonts Helvetica and ITC Avant Garde respectively.
+To avoid paying licensing fees for this set, computer companies commissioned metrically compatible fonts with the same spacing, which could be used to display the same document without it seeming clearly different.
+For example, Arial and Century Gothic are functional equivalents to the PostScript standard fonts Helvetica and ITC Avant Gardem respectively.
 Some of these sets were created in order to be freely redistributable, for example Red Hat's Liberation fonts and Google's Croscore fonts, which duplicate the PostScript set and other common fonts used in Microsoft software such as Calibri.
 It is not a requirement that a metrically compatible design be identical to its origin in appearance apart from width.

 Serifs

-Although most typefaces are characterised by their use of serifs, there are superfamilies that incorporate serif (antiqua) and sans-serif (grotesque) or even intermediate slab serif (Egyptian) or semi-serif fonts with the same base outlines.
+Although most typefaces are characterized by their use of serifs, there are superfamilies that incorporate serif (antiqua) and sans-serif (grotesque) or even intermediate slab serif (Egyptian) or semi-serif fonts with the same base outlines.

 A more common font variant, especially of serif typefaces, is that of alternate capitals.
 They can have swashes to go with italic minuscules or they can be of a flourish design for use as initials (drop caps).